Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 • Keywords

-If you want to export your sales navigator lead lists into CSV files that is also really easy using the Evaboot Chrome Extension.
+If you want to export your Linkedin Sales Navigator lead lists into CSV files that is easy using the Evaboot Chrome Extension.

-But you can also use Linkedin X-ray search to find them.
+You can also use LinkedIn X-ray search to find them.

-For that you can use intitle: “the job you are looking to recruit for” + intext: all the expression you can think off that someone would add on his profile if looking for a job
+For that, you can use intitle: “the job you are looking to recruit for” + intext: all the expressions you can think of that someone would add on his profile if looking for a job

 • looking for new opportunities